melikekurt/melikekurt/README.md

 - 🔭 I’m a Computer Science graduate from Istanbul Medeniyet University.
 - 🌱 Currently deepening my knowledge in Data Mining and Machine Learning.
-- 💻 I have experience in Data Analysis, Computer Vision, and Web Development using Python.
+- 🐍 I have experience in Data Analysis, Computer Vision, and FullStack Development using Python.
-- 🐍 I'm also passionate about Fullstack Development with Python, working on projects that integrate Neural Networks, Natural Language Processing (NLP).
+- 🧠 I'm also passionate about Neural Networks, Natural Language Processing (NLP).
 - 🚀 During my part-time work, I've honed my skills in a wide range of areas, including Large Language Models (LLMs) and more.